hsg-github/uscis/README.md

 # USCIS Hello World App

-This is a very simple Spring Boot web app which largely borrows from the standard Gradle - Spring Boot Hello World app available at https://spring.io/guides/gs/spring-boot/.
+This is a very simple Spring Boot web app which largely borrows from the standard Gradle - Spring Boot Hello World app found at https://spring.io/guides/gs/spring-boot/.

 ## Pre-requisites
 * Java 1.8